International Workers' Day: Iceland

-In Iceland the Labour Day (Baráttudagur verkalýðsins) is a public holiday.
+In Iceland, Labour Day (Baráttudagur verkalýðsins) is a public holiday.
 The first demonstration for workers rights in Iceland occurred in 1923.
 A parade composed of trade unions and other groups marches through towns and cities across the country and speeches are delivered.
 However, some private businesses are open, mainly in the capital.

 Ireland

-The Irish Congress of Trade Unions (ICTU) marks May Day with rallies take place in Belfast and Dublin and other events such as lectures, concerts and film screenings also take place around a wider May Day festival.
+The Irish Congress of Trade Unions (ICTU) marks International Workers' Day with rallies in Belfast and Dublin and other events such as lectures, concerts and film screenings also take place around a wider International Workers' Day festival.
 The first Monday in May has been a public holiday in the Republic of Ireland since 1994 and in Northern Ireland since 1978.
 In the Republic the public holiday was demanded by the ICTU and proposed by the Labour Party in negotiating its 1992–94 coalition government with Fianna Fáil, and marked the centenary of the ICTU's predecessor, the Irish Trades Union Congress.
 The public holiday has no official designation, as "Workers' Day" or otherwise.
-In 2005, Labour's Ruairi Quinn condemned, as a slight to workers, an alleged Fianna Fáil proposal to replace the May holiday with one on 24 April commemorating the 1916 Rising; in fact the proposal was for an extra holiday.
+In 2005, Labour's Ruairi Quinn condemned an alleged Fianna Fáil proposal to replace the May holiday with one on 24 April commemorating the 1916 Rising as a slight to workers.
+The proposal was, in actuality, for an extra holiday – rather than a replacement.

 Italy

-The first May Day celebration in Italy took place in 1890.
+The first International Workers' Day celebration in Italy took place in 1890.
 It started initially as an attempt to celebrate workers' achievements in their struggle for their rights and for better social and economic conditions.
 It was abolished under the Fascist regime and immediately restored after the Second World War.
 (During the fascist period, a "Holiday of the Italian Labour" (Festa del lavoro italiano) was celebrated on 21 April, the date of Natale di Roma, when Rome was allegedly founded.)
+In 1947, following an unexpected electoral victory of the Popular Democratic Front in Sicily, local secessionists and pro-USA mafia hitmen killed 14 and injured 27 firing machine guns at an International Workers' Day celebration in the Portella della Ginestra Massacre.

-May Day is now an important celebration in Italy and is a national holiday regardless of what day of the week it falls.
+International Workers' Day is now an important celebration in Italy and is a national holiday regardless of what day of the week it falls.
 The Concerto del Primo Maggio ("1st of May Concert"), organized by Italian labour unions in Rome in Piazza di Porta San Giovanni has become an important event in recent years.
 Every year the concert is attended by a large audience of mostly young people and involves the participation of many famous bands and songwriters, lasting from 15:00 until midnight.
-The concert is usually broadcast live by Rai 3.
+The concert is usually broadcast live on Rai 3.
+A second big concert is organised in the city of Taranto and it is transmitted locally by TGR Apulia.